grantSwalwell/Data-Structures/README.md

 # Data-Structures
 Code from Data Structures Spring 2017 and the following year.
+Series of various algorithms and data structures in c++ header files.
+In the future I hope to add information about each algorithm.

 Array - Class encapsulating a primitive c++ array